georgi/blog/posts/2008/9/quick-guide-for-passenger-on-ubuntu-hardy.md

 ---
 category: Ruby
-tags: ruby, passenger, apache, rails, git, phusion, guides
 date: 2008-09-13

-Quick Guide for Passenger on Ubuntu Hardy
+tags: ruby, passenger, apache, rails, git, phusion, guidesQuick Guide for Passenger on Ubuntu Hardy
 =========================================

 This is a short guide for installing [Phusion Passenger][1] on Ubuntu